 InkBecause I do my drawing before adding the watercolour I use a waterproof ink.
-After a lot of research I settled in De Atramentis document ink and I only use black, although it comes in a range of colours.
+After a lot of research I settled in De Atramentis document ink.

 I am totally happy with this ink.
 It flows well, it dries super fast, it doesn't bleed on the paper (I've used it on many, many, types of paper) and doesn't bleed or smudge when I apply the watercolour wash over it.